richardhaeser-com/sw-tweakwise/DOC.md

 For categories, the feed contains all included sales channels and languages you have chosen in the feed configuration.
 Of each category the name and rank (sorting) will be included in the feed.

 ### Products
-For each product in the feed the following fields are in the feed by default:
+For each product in the feed the following fields are in the feed by default.
+The marked `fieldnames` are the names used in Tweakwise:
-- name
+- Name `name`
-- unit price
+- Price `price` (based on setting of Shopware, it will show the gross or net price)
-- available stock
+- Available stock `stock`
-- manufacturer name
+- Manufacturer `brand`
-- canonical url of product
+- Url `url` (canonical url)
-- link to cover image (largest thumbnail)
+- Cover image `image` (link to largest thumbnail)
-- categories (one or more)
+- Categories `categories` (one or more)
-- selected options (if you have a variant with choosen option size L and color Black, it will return Size: L | Color: black)
+- Selected options `Selected option` (if you have a variant with choosen option size L and color Black, it will return Size: L | Color: black)
-- all given attributes
+- All given attributes `all with their own name`
-- attributes of other variants (if there are more variants available but you only show 1 variant, the attributes of the other variants will be added as well)
+- Attributes of other variants `all with their own name` (if there are more variants available but you only show 1 variant, the attributes of the other variants will be added as well)
-- is new yes / no (based on the settings in Shopware)
+- New product yes / no `sw-new` (based on the settings in Shopware)
-- has discount yes / no (if listPrice and unitPrice differs)
+- Has discount yes / no `sw-has-discount` (if listPrice and unitPrice differs)
-- is topseller yes / no (based on the popular checkbox of Shopware)
+- Popular product yes / no `sw-is-topseller` (based on the popular checkbox of Shopware)
-- search keywords
+- Search keywords `sw-keywords`
-- tags
+- Tags `sw-tags`
-- product number
+- Product number `sw-product-number`
-- label (sold out, topseller, discount or new in that order)
+- Label `sw-label` (sold out, topseller, discount or new in that order)
-- ean
+- GTIN/EAN `sw-ean`
-- manufacturer number
+- Manufacturer product number `sw-manufacturer-productnumber`
-- release date
+- Release date `sw-release-date`
-- list price (price from ...)
+- List price `sw-price-from` (price from ...)
-- net price
+- Net price `sw-price-net`
-- average rating
+- Average rating `sw-avg-rating`
 - Weight `sw-weight`
 - Width `sw-width`
 - Height `sw-height`